schmensch/rust-stress-test/README.md

 - Rust
 - Cargo

-### Run

-If you want to run it once, open a terminal in this folder and type `cargo run`.

 ### Compile

-If you want a binary that you can share and execute on multiple machines, type `cargo build`.
-The binary will be in `target/debug/stresstest`.
+You need to clone this repository, then open a terminal in the cloned repository and type `cargo build`.
+The binarie will be in `target/debug/stresstest`.